 net localgroup Administrators "WR_Test" /add

-- Optional: To remove account from the Administrators group, run this command:
+- Optional: To remove an account from the Administrators group, run this command:

 net localgroup Administrators "WR_Test" /delete

-These are some of the methods that you can use to change the administrator on Windows 11.
+These are some of the methods on how to change the administrator account on Windows 11 on a Lenovo laptop and other PCs.
 All our solutions are relatively simple, but we suggest using the Settings app since it’s the most straightforward.

 However, if you’re an advanced user and you want to quickly add a user account to the administrator group, then using the Terminal might be the right for you because it only takes a few seconds.